alhajee/ckan/doc/user-guide.rst

 you can combine filters, selectively adding and removing them, and modify and repeat the search with existing filters still in place.

-If datasets are tagged by geographical area, it is also possible to run CKAN with an extension which allows searching and filtering of datasets by selecting an area on a map.
+If datasets are tagged by geographical area, it is also possible to run FMLD with an extension which allows searching and filtering of datasets by selecting an area on a map.